Churros with Salted Caramel Sauce

 1 tsp vanilla extract

-1 tsp Murray river salt flakes
+1 tsp Murray River salt flakes – we love Murray River salt flakes

 Method:

-- Place the sugar and water in a saucepan and place over medium heat until the sugar dissolves – swirl the pot from time to time, but avoid stirring.
+1. Place the sugar and water in a saucepan and place over medium heat until the sugar dissolves – swirl the pot from time to time, but avoid stirring.

-- Once sugar is dissolved, increase the heat a little and bring it to a boil.
+2. Once sugar is dissolved, increase the heat a little and bring it to a boil.
 Boil without stirring until the mixture turns a golden caramel colour, approximately 8-10 minutes.
 Remove from heat, slowly and carefully add the cream, vanilla, and salt flakes; whisk until smooth.
 Pour into a serving jug and place in the fridge to thicken up.